paulkarpenko/us-code-ui/uscode/title-20-education/chapter-072-museum-and-library-services.md

     (ii) the remainder shall be individuals recognized for their broad knowledge, expertise, or experience in museums or commitment to museums.

-(3) **Geographic and other representation** — Members of the Museum and Library Services Board shall be appointed to reflect persons from various geographic regions of the United States.
+(3) **Geographic and other representation** — Members of the Museum and Library Services Board shall be appointed to reflect persons from, and the needs of, various geographic regions of the United States, including rural areas.
 The Museum and Library Services Board may not include, at any time, more than three appointive members from a single State.
 In making such appointments, the President shall give due regard to equitable representation of women, minorities, and persons with disabilities who are involved with museums and libraries.

-(4) **Voting** — The Director, the Deputy Director of the Office of Library Services, and the Deputy Director of the Office of Museum Services shall be nonvoting members of the Museum and Library Services Board.
+(4) **Voting** — The Director, the Deputy Director of the Office of Library Services, the Deputy Director of the Office of Museum Services, and the General Counsel of the Institute shall be nonvoting members of the Museum and Library Services Board.

 **(c) Terms**